Tetlanesh/Getting-and-Cleaning-Data-Course-Project/README.md

     Script is based on assumtpion that data for analysis are in workdir in folder:
     - UCI HAR Dataset

-    Files can be ibtained at following location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+    Files can be obtained at following location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
     unzip the file into Your working directory